 This is not an actual picture of the author.

-The next four months were the most challenging but the best months in my life.
+The next four months were the most challenging but the best months of my life.
 I deconstructed every event and memory that plagued me with Mel's guidance.
 She helped me to see how blessed I am, how fortunate I am, how strong I am, and most importantly, how much more is waiting for me.
 Finding my girl, starting a family, being a father, finding what I love and whom to love.
 Mel used to say over and over, " You've earned it, now go get it!"
 She made me write it on Post Its, which I was to place everywhere.
-I had them stuck on the fridge, in my bathroom, in my car.
+I had them stuck on the fridge, in my bathroom, and in my car.
 We worked with my nutrition, physical exercise, guided meditation, and Boolean charts.
-Yes, I use now Boolean charts quite often!
+Yes, I use Boolean charts now quite often!
 I bet she would be delighted to know that.
 She made me take dancing classes which came very useful later.
+I can salsa you out of your heart!

 Mel made me laugh.
 She made me wiser.
-She made me feel alive, hungry.
+She made me feel alive and hungry.
 She gave me a future.
 I stopped the meds and joined the gym.
 She took me to Home Depot and helped me get a job.
-There are a lot of vets there and some of them, much older than me, seen much worse than me.
-I felt at home.
+There are a lot of vets there and some of them, much older than me, have seen much worse than me.
+I really enjoyed the comradery.
 One day a young lady asked me if I know where is the gardening tape.
 I didn't know what that is, so we went to find out together.
 I thought she is too young to garden, so I ask her what does she need the tape for.
 She told me that her father has a landscaping business and she loves to create landscape plans for projects.
-Then she said, that with my physique, I should not work indoors. " Come out and smell the roses!" she said.
+Then she said, that with my physique, I should not work indoors. " Come out and smell the roses!" she said, smiling.
 And I did!
 I left Home Depot to work for her father.
 Now she is my wife and the mother of my beautiful children.
 We moved to California to plant and grow life!
 And business is great.
 Must be the Boolean Charts!

 Guess what is written on the inside of our wedding rings? " You earned it.
 Now go get it!"
 Of course, Mel was our best woman for the wedding.